htcondor/htcondor/docs/users-manual/submitting-a-job.rst

-Instead of file transfer that goes only between the submit machine and the execute machine, HTCondor has the ability to transfer files from a location specified by a URL for a job’s input file, or from the execute machine to a location specified by a URL for a job’s output file(s).
+Instead of file transfer that goes only between the submit machine and the execute machine, HTCondor has the ability to transfer files from a location specified by a URL for a job's input file, or from the execute machine to a location specified by a URL for a job's output file(s).
 This capability requires administrative set up, as described in section \ `Setting Up for Special
 Environments <../admin-manual/setting-up-special-environments.html>`__.

 The transfer of an input file is restricted to vanilla and vm universe jobs only.
-HTCondor’s file transfer mechanism must be enabled.
+HTCondor's file transfer mechanism must be enabled.
 Therefore, the submit description file for the job will define both **should\_transfer\_files**\ :index:`should_transfer_files<single: should_transfer_files; submit commands>` and